Health Sciences and Technology (HST)

 G (Fall, IAP, Spring, Summer)

-West Roxbury VA Hospital, Meeting days/times, and start/end dates are individually arranged.
+West Roxbury VA Hospital, Meeting days and time individually arranged

 Strengthens the skills developed in HST.201 through a six-week clerkship in medicine at a Harvard-affiliated teaching hospital.
 Students serve as full-time members of a ward team and participate in longitudinal patient care.
 In addition, students participate in regularly scheduled teaching conferences focused on principles of patient management.